 Today’s human resource departments are responsible for much more than just hiring and firing employees.
 They play a strategic role in the day-to-day operations of the business, especially when it comes to employee engagement, necessary insurance, corporate brand and much more.
 When developing or updating your HR strategy or department, don’t forget these five important pillars.

-To learn more about how to improve your HR strategy, check out this webinar recording Using Recognition to Drive Engagement – A Best Practice Guide with Scotiabank.
+To learn more about how to improve your HR strategy, check out this webinar recording, "Taking Employee Experience to the Next Level by Delivering Personalization at Scale."

 Do you have any thoughts on this article?
 Share your comments below.